Scissor-tailed flycatcher

 The scissor-tailed flycatcher (Tyrannus forficatus), known as swallow-tailed flycatcher or scissorstail, is a long-tailed insectivorous bird of the genus Tyrannus, whose members are collectively referred to as kingbirds.
-Its scientific name used to be Muscivora forficata until it was changed to Tyrannus forficatus.
 It is found in North and Central America, and is Oklahoma's State Bird.

 Taxonomy

 The scissor-tailed flycatcher was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the flycatchers in the genus Muscicapa and coined the binomial name Muscicapa forficata.
 The specific epithet is from Latin forfex, forficis meaning "a pair of scissors".
 Gmelin based his description on "Le moucherolle à queue fourchue du Mexique" (French: "the Mexican swallow-tailed flycatcher") that had been described in 1778 by the French polymath Comte de Buffon from a specimen from Mexico and illustrated with a hand-coloured engraving by François-Nicolas Martinet.

 The scissor-tailed flycatcher is now one of 13 species placed in the kingbird genus Tyrannus that was introduced in 1799 by Bernard Germain de Lacépède.
 The species is monotypic: no subspecies are recognised.
 Within the genus Tyrannus, the scissor-tailed flycatcher is most closely related to the western kingbird (Tyrannus verticalis).

+Hybridization

 In eastern Arkansas and western Tennessee, there is a hybrid breeding zone where the scissor-tailed flycatcher and the western kingbird are sympatric and possibly compete for the same niche.
 Both these species have simultaneously expanded their breeding ranges eastward over the past 50 years.